-Elementary Principal:

-High School Principal:

-Assistant Principal:

-Superintendent:

-9-month salary times 1.45

-9-month salary times 1.45

-9-month salary times 1.45
+Elementary Principal: 9-month salary times 1.45 High School Principal: 9-month salary times 1.45 Assistant Principal: 9-month salary times 1.45 Superintendent: 9-month salary times 1.77

-State law requires each District to include its teacher salary schedule in its written personnel policies unless the District recognizes a teachers' union in its policies for, among other things, the negotiation of salaries.
+State law requires each District to include its teacher salary schedule, including stipends and other material benefits, in its written personnel policies unless the District recognizes a teachers' union in its policies for, among other things, the negotiation of salaries.
 In developing the salary schedule, the District will establish a normal base contract period for teachers.
 The District is required to post the salary schedule on its website by September 15 of each year and should place an obvious hyperlink, button, or menu item on the website's homepage that links directly to the current year licensed policies and salary schedule.

 For the purposes of the salary schedule, a teacher will have worked a "year" if he/she works at least 160 days.
-2